Lansing Roller Derby: Lansing Derby Vixens

 The Lansing Derby Vixens were founded in April 2010.
 Julie Cotton Reed (a.k.a.
 Cotton Fire), a former skater with Demolition City Roller Derby, became the league's first coach, moving to the city as the league was being founded.
-The league launched a B team at the end of the 2011, choosing its name through a vote by fans.
+The league launched a B team at the end of 2011, choosing its name through a vote by fans.

 The league was accepted as a member of the Women's Flat Track Derby Association Apprentice Program in July 2012, and became a full member of the WFTDA in June 2013.

 Until 2015, the Lansing Derby Vixens played at the Lansing Center.
 In 2016, Lansing Derby Vixens hosted a WFTDA Division 2 Playoff tournament at the Summit Sports and Ice Complex in Dimondale, leading to recognition as a "Community Champion" by the Greater Lansing Convention and Visitors Bureau for bringing the event and its associated visitors and business to Lansing.